5unil/soliton/README.md

-Using python to simulate soliton collisions
+Using matlab to simulate soliton collisions